BU-CS320/Spring-2019/assignments/week4/README.md

   - Hint: you will need to use lots of pattern matching.
   - Hint: make a helper function.
 - `update`: O(log n)
-- `union`: for input map of size n1 and n2, the complexity should be O(n1)
+- `union`: for input map of size n1 and n2, the complexity should be O(n1 log n2)
 - `filter`: O(n), don't turn it into a list and then do it.
   - Hint: if you want to do it efficiently you need to reuse some of the code in `delete`.
 - `==`: O(n), two set are equal iff they contain the same elements.